Fabian-G/quest/docs/index.md

 To start using Quest you don't necessarily need any configuration.
 That is, if all you need is a simple CLI to interface with your todo.txt without any special features.

 In most cases you will want a config though.
-Since there is probably a bit of learning curve for this, Quest comes with a few presets.
+Since there is probably a bit of a learning curve for this, Quest comes with a few presets.
 Therefore, after installing Quest the first thing you will want to do is to choose your preset by running:
 ```bash